Novels About Education for Back to School Season

 Nikki is the daughter of Indian immigrants raised in a traditional Sikh community in England.
 After dropping out of law school, she spends her time in cosmopolitan West London tending bar at a local pub.

-When her family is in need of financial assistance, she impulsively agrees to take on a part-time job teaching creative writing at a Punjabi coummity center.
+When her family is in need of financial assistance, she impulsively agrees to take on a part-time job teaching creative writing at a Punjabi community center.
 It turns out, however, that the women enrolled in the class are primarily Sikh widows hoping to gain basic English fluency.

-Soon more women join the class and they all must be careful not to attract the attention of the Brotherhood – a group of conservative young men who act as the community’s self-appointed “moral police.”
+Soon, more women join the class, and they all must be careful not to attract the attention of the Brotherhood – a group of conservative young men who act as the community’s self-appointed “moral police.”

 When the gossip among the women reveals shocking insights into the death of a modern young wife in the community, it sparks a scandal that puts them all in danger.